w3f/polkadot-wiki/docs/learn/learn-comparisons-avalanche.md

 parachains on Polkadot, Subnets are not able to share the security of the main chains.
 In addition to utilizing block finality and security of the relay chain, parachains on Polkadot use [XCM](learn-xcm.md) to pass native trustless messages, instead of having to rely on multiple bridging solutions.
-However, Subnets are easy to launch when compared to parachains, given that they only need a recommended minimum of 5 validators, which make the costs of launch predictable.
-Avalanche has plans to implement shared security, interoperability, composability and on-chain governance features which are already offered by Polkadot.
+However, Subnets are easier to launch compared to parachains, given that they only require a recommended minimum of 5 validators, making the costs of launch predictable.
+Avalanche has plans to implement shared security, interoperability, composability, and on-chain governance features, but these are already offered by Polkadot.

 ## References